xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/site.5.rst

                         omshell does not support the key-algorithm command.
                         When this attribute is not set, including on an existing installation, xCAT uses hmac-md5 for
                         compatibility.
+HMAC-MD5 is not approved for FIPS mode; a FIPS-mode site that needs OMAPI must provide an omshell supporting key-algorithm and explicitly
+                        select a SHA-2 algorithm.
 Kea does not use OMAPI, but Kea DDNS uses this TSIG algorithm.

    dhcpomapikeyname:  The TSIG/OMAPI key name used by legacy ISC DHCP and
                      BIND DDNS integration.
 The default is xcat_key.
 The